-- 3.1 The draft, unaudited annual accounts (including Group Accounts) for 2015/16 were reported to Council on 29 June 2016 and passed to the Accounts Commission before the statutory deadline on 30 June 2016. - 3.2 The report submitted to Council identified a draft position of an unearmarked General Service reserve of £4.665m and provided Members with information as to variances for the year.
-The draft unearmarked position for the Housing Revenue Account reserve was £0.855m. - 3.3 Council, on 29 June 2016, agreed to delegate authority to the Audit and Performance Review Committee to formally approve the audited accounts on 28 September 2016, prior to submission to the Accounts Commission by 30 September 2016.
+- 3.1 The draft, unaudited annual accounts (including Group Accounts) for 2015/16 were reported to Council on 29 June 2016 and formally passed to the Accounts Commission prior to the statutory deadline of 30 June 2016.
+The draft Accounts were received by the Council's local external audit team on 16 June 2016, to allow an early start to the audit process. - 3.2 The report submitted to Council on 29 June 2016 identified a draft position of an unearmarked General Service reserve of £4.665m and provided Members with information as to variances for the year.
+The draft unearmarked position for the Housing Revenue Account reserve was £0.855m.